ZeusLN/zeus-docs/docs/Contribute/README.md

-# How to contribute to BTCPay Server?
+# How to contribute Zeus?

-BTCPay Server is built and maintained entirely by volunteer contributors around the internet.
+Zeus Server is built and maintained entirely by volunteer contributors around the internet.

 We welcome, appreciate and encourage new contributions.